mgl23606/JodellePowerMining/README.md

 - Mining one block makes the other blocks around to be broken, a 3x3 hole.
 - All mineble/diggable blocks can be configured in the confile file.
 - Configurable recipes for the powertools.
 (Finished, maybe...)
+- Commands to check the version and give a power tool

 ## Todo List
 - Test the recipes...